 - The overall interaction with the site

 All this data creates a user persona or profile that can be used to segment the audience into certain types.
-People with similar online behavior can be clubbed together into one segment.
+People with similar online behavior can be grouped together into one segment.
 Then, these segments are shown ads that cater to their interests.

-According to a survey by the Network Advertising Initiative, conducted with 12 advertising networks, targeted advertisements based on user behavior converted 6.8% compared with non targeted ads at 2.8%.
+According to a survey by the Network Advertising Initiative, conducted with 12 advertising networks, targeted advertisements based on user behavior converted 6.8% compared with non-targeted ads at 2.8%.

 Lots of platforms work by inserting a cookie into a visitor’s hard drive.
 Advertising networks have a larger demographic of users at their disposal.
 Being able to serve different sites, they can easily divide the populace into segments.

 The first step in serving behavioral ads is tracking who the users are and what they do online.